 When you’re working hard to get lean and healthy, the last thing you want to deal with is acne.
 Unfortunately, acne breakouts and protein seem to go hand in hand… especially if that protein comes from whey.¹

 Why?
 Because whey protein powders have been linked to an uptick in acne.
 When extracted from cow’s milk, whey may affect several hormonal growth factors, which studies suggest may exacerbate breakouts.²

 You might ask, can pea protein cause acne?
 This is one of the myths about pea protein that are circulating the Internet.
-Fortunately, pea protein comes from plants and does not contain acne-triggering hormones.
+Fortunately, pea protein (a vegan protein source) comes from plants and does not contain acne-triggering hormones.
 Instead, this clean source of protein offers the complete range of amino acids necessary for muscle health and energy, without the disruptive hormones.
 In short, pea protein can help keep your skin clear and healthy.

 Can Pea Protein Cause Gas?

 If you’ve ever used whey- or casein-based protein, you’ve likely experienced this less-than-pleasant side effect (or at least been an unwilling recipient at the gym).
 Why do so many proteins cause flatulence and, more importantly, is there a way to avoid gas after consuming protein?
 Can pea protein cause gas?
 This is one of the myths about pea protein that people believe to be true.

 The answer is simple: Many people experience difficulty digesting milk-based proteins.
 Research indicates that up to 17 percent of people self-report as having a milk allergy,³ and other studies suggest that up to 19.9 of people may experience milk allergies.⁴ Those with an allergy or intolerance may experience flatulence.⁵

 Plus, animal-based proteins may also contain sulfur, which contributes to that undesirable odor.
 For those who’d rather not pass gas, pea protein offers an alternative.